rongyj/derivhack2019/examples/hellocdm/README.md

 Finally, the `argument` is the DAML-encoded CDM message we created in the previous section.

 This returns an `HttpResponse` object, which is rendered as the HTTP 200 response code, if everything worked ok.
+If the call fails, you can call `httpCreateResponse.json()` to render and debug the result.

 4. `readDAMLJsonFromLedger` is similar to the previous method.
 Reads the contracts we just generated back from the sandbox.
 It posts an argument `%templates` to the HTTP endpoint, which can be used to filter specific types of contracts: